-When performing an exploratory analysis or getting a first look at a data set, it’s acceptable to just do a quick download via browser (or wget/curl if you are handy on the command-line).
-If we do that for the AlienVault IP reputation database and examine the first few data elements we can get an idea of the contents and format, which will come in handy when we start to read in and work with the data.
-Here, we use some simple Linux/UNIX commands to inspect the download:
+When performing an exploratory analysis or getting a first look at a data set, you might find it helpful to perform an initial download via browser (or use wget/curl if you are handy on the command line).
+The AlienVault database hovers near 16MB, so it may take a minute or two to download on slower connections.
+When you download the AlienVault IP reputation database and examine the first few data elements, you can get an idea of the contents and format, which will come in handy when you start to read in and work with the data.
+Here, you use some simple Linux/UNIX commands to inspect the download:

 Performing a Quick Review of the Downloaded Data Set